PeCeTfull/Relynxer/Relynxer/common/readme.txt

 * custom name.

-All of these options are fully optional.
+All of these parameters are fully optional.

 ---------------
 Program options